 We can start with the counting numbers.
 They have been with us the longest.
 From the beginning humans have found it useful to count things: sheep, coins, people; even ships and mountains.

-Before numbers were really invented, humans used a one-to-one relationship between what was being counted and some way of representing the count.
-Hash marks in clay, pebbles in a bag, knots in a rope, are all such representations.
+Before numbers were really understood, humans used a one-to-one relationship between what they were counting and some way of representing the count.
+Hash marks in clay, pebbles in a bag, knots in a rope, these were all ways of representing how many of something else you had.

-If you’ve ever counted something using the “prisoner’s hash marks,” you’ve used this early counting method.
+If you’ve ever counted using the “prisoner’s hash marks,” you’ve used this early counting method.
+Each mark stands for one of whatever you’re counting.

-Technically, it’s called base one notation.
+Technically, this is called base one notation.
 One mark (or knot or pebble) stands for one something.
-A rope with 30 knots is a lot easier to cart around than 30 sheep.
-Or 30 ships!
+(And a rope with 30 knots is a lot easier to carry around than 30 sheep.
+Or 30 ships!)

-Because the process of counting things is natural, the counting numbers are formally known as the natural numbers.
+Because the process of counting things is ancient, natural, organic, free-range, and sugar-free, the counting numbers are formally known as the natural numbers.

-Mathematicians have a symbol that represents the natural number; the symbol is N (or ℕ).
+Mathematicians have a symbol that represents the set of all natural numbers: is N (or ℕ).

 Many of the natural numbers have names: one, two, three,… fifteen, fifty, hundred, and so on.
 Others are named by tacking names together: fifty-seven, twelve-hundred-and-ninety-nine, and so on.

 It might surprise you, but there is no agreement on whether zero is included in the natural numbers.
-Some do; some don’t.
+Some include it; others don’t.
+It’s generally included in a formal definition of the natural numbers as the first (and only) number explicitly defined.

-(In part, this is due to zero having come along later in western mathematics.
-At first there was no symbol to stand for the unmarked clay, the unknotted rope, the empty pebble bag.)
+(Not including it is due to zero having come later in the mathematics of many cultures.
+For many, at first there was no symbol to stand for the unmarked clay, the unknotted rope, the empty pebble bag.)

 The next step along the way was the need to sometimes represent a part of something.